LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 # Prerequisites

-* You need to installation Eikon Messenger and you should be able to login to the messenger.
+* You need to installation Refinitiv Messenger and you should be able to login to the messenger.

-* You must have Eikon Desktop running in order to test functionality to retrieve prices and get time-series data using Eikon DATA API.
+* You must have Refinitiv Workspace or Eikon Desktop running in order to test functionality to retrieve prices and get time-series data using Eikon DATA API.
 And you need to install Eikon Data API using

 ```command
 pip install eikon